Lisbon’s Popular Saints

 Feast Day Celebrations:

-The celebrations for St. Anthony kick off on the night of June 12th with the Marchas Populares, a vibrant parade showcasing the creativity of various Lisbon neighborhoods.
-The festivities continue on June 13th with mass weddings, known as Casamentos de Santo António, where couples get married in a grand ceremony.
-There are religious processions, music, and street parties.
+The celebrations for St. Anthony begin on the night of June 12th with the Marchas Populares, a vibrant parade celebrating Lisbon’s neighborhoods.
+On June 13th, the Casamentos de Santo António (St. Anthony’s mass weddings) take place, where couples marry in a grand ceremony.
+The streets are filled with music, processions, and street parties.

 Traditions:

-– Bread of St. Anthony: Small loaves of bread are blessed and distributed, symbolizing St. Anthony’s care for the poor.
+- Bread of St. Anthony: Small loaves of bread are blessed and distributed as a symbol of St. Anthony’s care for the poor.

-– Statue of St. Anthony: Many homes and churches have statues of St. Anthony, often decorated with flowers during his feast day.
+- Statues of St. Anthony: Many homes and churches display statues of St. Anthony, decorated with flowers on his feast day.

 2. St. John the Baptist (São João) – June 24th